 Myth #3: IP Voice Doesn't Offer the Same Features

 Fact: Having access to phone features such as call waiting, call forwarding, caller ID, conference calling, and voicemail is critical for most businesses.
 However, what many people do not realize is that IP Voice phone solutions not only offer all of these classic landline calling features, but they also offer a variety of unique features that are not available on landline phones.
-For instance, hosted voice gives you access to modern business tools such as video conferencing, web collaboration tools, and integration with email and instant messaging, contact center, CRM integration, and much more.
+For instance, unified communications gives you access to modern business tools such as video conferencing, web collaboration tools, and integration with email and instant messaging, contact center, CRM integration, and much more.
 Many solutions even offer voicemail to text transcription that will send a text copy of your voicemails to your email address, making it easier to go over and respond to your messages.

 Overall, many business owners that have made the switch to IP Voice have found that there are more benefits in IP Voice than landline systems.